Everything PR News

 San Diego runs roughly $14 billion in annual visitor spending and one of the most operationally diverse destination mixes in the US — urban beach, world-class zoo and museum cluster, the largest annual pop-culture event in North America, the densest cross-border travel economy in the country, a major military tourism economy, and a craft beer corridor that has scaled from local oddity to national draw.
 The communications discipline behind San Diego tourism runs through a strong city CVB, the major attractions' independent comms operations, and a regional agency landscape oriented to the San Diego media market and the cross-border Tijuana corridor.

-This is EPR's canonical 2026 reference on San Diego travel and tourism communications — how the city gets sold, measured, and now retrieved by AI engines when consumers ask where to travel.
+This is EPR's reference on San Diego travel and tourism communications — how the city gets sold and measured.

 The city-level frame: San Diego Tourism Authority